wtPLSQL/wtPLSQL/docs/README.md

 To install/upgrade, download the [latest Release](https://github.com/DDieterich/wtPLSQL/releases)

-wtplsql_core_install_N.N.N.zip contains the minimum needed for a wtPLSQL core installation.
+The "wtplsql_core_install_N.N.N.zip" file contains the minimum needed for a wtPLSQL core installation.

 ### What is wtPLSQL?